J. Wilkes Wines

 The story of J. Wilkes Wines is one that Hollywood would quickly embrace.
 The hero, a fellow named Jeff(erson) Wilkes, works as a grape grower and salesman in the Santa Maria Valley, a bit north of Los Angeles.
 He is a tireless worker and his efforts literally bear (great) fruit.
 He takes three vineyards, Bien Nacido and Solomon Hills in the Santa Maria Valley, and French Camp in the Paso Robles Highlands, into wine stratosphere as far as quality and reputation.
 He is at the top of his game and he decides to try it on his own.

 In 2001, Jeff Wilkes introduces the J. Wilkes label and produces around a thousand cases for sale.
 His efforts are rewarded and the wine sells out quickly.
 Jeff Wilkes is definitely on his way to establishing his brand as a boutique winery.

 For almost the next decade, J. Wilkes Wines continues to grow and produces numerous medals and accolades along the way.

 Then, in 2010, at age 57, Jeff Wilkes suddenly passes away.
 Production of J. Wilkes Wines comes to a halt for nearly the next two years.
 A small production occurs in 2011, but the brand is all but dormant.

 “Jeff was something of a visionary,” Miller Family spokesman Nicholas Miller related.
-“It was his idea to produce wines using certain AVA’s (American Viticultural Area) that would clearly define the origin and varietal without having to pay the price for vineyard-designated wines.
+“It was his idea to produce wines using certain AVA’s (American Viticultural Areas) that would clearly define the origin and varietal without having to pay the price for vineyard-designate wines.
 It was very insightful and was meant to introduce consumers into specific flavors and tastes.”